KugleBlitz007/malou/malou-website/README.md

 ## Starting the website with : npm run dev

 ## if wanting to run over a network for virtual device debugging using chrome tools :  npm run dev host

+#
+# Implementation for later : make the navbar # and Contact Us components to be the sole elements of the main app, then link everything else as their child to displey them inbetween them
+#
+#
+#
+#